-This helpful guest post is by Annie Burke, founder of Outside Kids.
+This helpful guest post is by Annie Burke.
 She not only shares her insider tips to Point Pinole Regional Shoreline, but she also keeps it totally real.
 Getting kids outside is not always easy but it is (almost!) always worth it.

 One afternoon during the school year I was determined to go to Point Pinole.
 The weather was beautiful.
 We had been inside and on schedule and on screens and on point.
 We had tension in our bodies and a lot of stuff bouncing around in our heads.
 Some time outside was needed.